ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 Now we know which backends do not need an update.
 For these backends, the previous configuration from `returned` is appointed from to the key sets of the `Split` object.
-The algorithm will not set the \empha{syncbits}
-of the `Split` object for these backends because the storage of the backends already contains up-to-date configuration.
+The algorithm will not set the *syncbits* of the `Split` object for these backends because the storage of the backends already contains up-to-date configuration.

-The other backends will be requested to \emph{retrieve} their configuration.
+The other backends will be requested to *retrieve* their configuration.
 The initial empty `KeySet` from the `Split` object and the relevant file name in the key value of `parentKey` are passed to each remaining plugin.
 The plugins extend, validate and process the key set.
 When an error has occurred, the algorithm can stop immediately because the